 As well as presenting ourselves, in 2004 and 2009 Siblings Australia hosted a conference for families, professionals and researchers – it attracted delegates from around Australia and overseas.
 There is a huge need for further events such as these.

-You can read more about the work of Siblings Australia via various papers on the website, including a Briefing Paper/Action Plan, via the Advocacy page mentioned above, and the following links:
+You can read more about the work of Siblings Australia via various papers on the website, including a Briefing Paper/Action Plan, via the Advocacy page, and the following links:

 During the last 9 years this work has been carried out through the mainly voluntary efforts of its people (Director and committee of management).
 Without the capacity to train others in this work, the future is very uncertain.
 It would be regrettable if the knowledge and expertise developed by the organisation over many years were lost through lack of funding and other support.